 “The Center for Detectors is about scientific discovery,” says Don Figer, director.
 “It’s also about technology that will strengthen our national security, improve the quality of life and stimulate commercial innovation.”

 The center revolves around the design and development of advanced photon detectors and extends the technology that, in its simplest form, has made digital cameras ubiquitous.
-Detector technology involves multidisciplinary problem-solving that taps materials science, physics, imaging science and the numerous engineering disciplines.
+Detector technology involves multidisciplinary problem-solving that taps materials science, physics, imaging science, and the numerous engineering disciplines.
 Collaborations at the center will draw upon expertise from multiple colleges within RIT and external research partnerships.

-“We see across departments, colleges and universities, and we don’t recognize barriers of organizational structure,” Figer says.
+“We see across departments, colleges, and universities, and we don’t recognize barriers of organizational structure,” Figer says.
 “Our intent is to connect with minds and great ideas.

 “We want people who are aggressively interested in developing detectors for some cutting-edge application and who are driven to collaborate with other members of the center by the necessity that flows from their research and education goals.”

-A key component of the new center is the Rochester Imaging Detector Laboratory, which Figer formed at RIT in 2006 as part of a faculty development grant made possible by the New York State Foundation for Science, Technology and Innovation.
-Under his guidance, the laboratory won $7.5 million in external research funding and formed a partnership with Massachusetts Institute of Technology Lincoln Laboratory.
+A key component of the new center is the Rochester Imaging Detector Laboratory, which Figer formed at RIT in 2006 as part of a faculty development grant made possible by the New York State Foundation for Science, Technology, and Innovation.
+Under his guidance, the laboratory won $7.5 million in external research funding and formed a partnership with the Massachusetts Institute of Technology Lincoln Laboratory.